vivaxgen/messy/docs/help/index.rst

 Preparation
 ~~~~~~~~~~~

-Data can either be entered to the system using form-based web interface or uploaded to system using csv (comma
+Data can either be entered to the system using form-based web interface or uploaded to
-separated value) or tsv (tab-separated value) files.
+system using csv (comma-separated value) or tsv (tab-separated value) files.
-The csv/tsv files can be prepared using software environments that have user-friendly ways to work with column-based text files (such as R or Python with Pandas) or a spreadsheet software (such as Microsoft Excel, Libreoffice Calc or Google Sheet).
+The csv/tsv files can be prepared using software environments that have user-friendly ways
+to work with column-based text files (such as R or Python with Pandas) or a spreadsheet
+software (such as Microsoft Excel, Libreoffice Calc or Google Sheet).

 Date Format
 ~~~~~~~~~~~

 To avoid confusion, all dates are represented as **YYYY/MM/DD** (or **YYYY-MM-DD**) format.

 Please be aware when you are using spreadsheet software since some of the software perform automatic formatting of the date values (or values that look like dates).
 It is best to recheck the content of the csv/tsv file saved by spreadsheet software using plain text editors (Notepad, Wordpad, ConTEXT) or using R or Python before uploading just to make sure that dates are still in properly YYYY/MM/DD or YYYY-MM-DD format.